dstar55/100-words-design-patterns-java/README.md

 ##### <a id="Facade"></a>Facade
 * Motivation

+Let's say that we need to develop compiler for brand new programming language.

+The process of compiling consist of the steps like scanning, tokenizing, parsing, building abstract syntax tree, code generation etc. For each of the step we need to develop subcomponents which are complex.
+Usage of the subcomponents is complex as well.

+The client which use compiler will not call subcomponents in order to compile.

+We will define uniform interface which presents compiler functionality, a Compiler class.
+Compiler class represents a facade, which hides "low-level" functionality from the client.

+Facade hides the complexity of the system and provides an interface to the client from where the client can access the system.

 * Story

 Facade hides the complexity of the system and provides an interface to the client from where the client can access the system.